rmflight/affyMM/jc_presentation/rmflight_biomedCom_2012.md

 ## MM vs TM Correlation

-- compare the correlation of TM with other MM or with TM on same exon
+- Compare correlations of candidate TM with MMs or TMs on same exon

 <img src="figure/correlationBoxPlot.svg"  height="350"  alt="Correlation of TM with MM or other TM" title="Correlation of TM with MM or other TM" />